SimonAlling/userscripter/README.md

 This creates an example code base in the `src/` directory in this repo.

-(`./init` without `--example` initializes a clean userscript without any example code.)

 ### Build

 To build the userscript:

     ./build

-To build with JavaScript minification:

-    ./build --production

 The resulting userscript is saved as `id.user.js`, where `id` is the slug described under [_Configuration_](#configuration) below.
 If you have not changed anything, this file will be named `example-userscript.user.js`.